XanaduAI/strawberryfields/doc/introduction/introduction.rst

 Describing a quantum system requires a number of conventions to be fixed, including the value of Planck's constant :math:`\hbar` (we set :math:`\hbar=2` by default).

-This section
-details formulae and constants used throughout Strawberry Fields and can be used for reference when constructing quantum circuits.
+This section details formulas and constants used throughout Strawberry Fields and can be used for reference when constructing quantum circuits.

 .. raw:: html